A Spanish Mediterranean boating holiday starts with us.

 Spain is a Mediterranean country located on the Iberian Peninsula in Europe.
 Spanish territory, however, reaches several other regions.
-The Spanish mainland boasts extensive coastline to the south and east and borders the Mediterranean Sea.
+The Spanish mainland boasts an extensive coastline to the south and east and borders the Mediterranean Sea.

 Mainland Spain has a land boundary with Gibraltar, which is still part of the United Kingdom.
 France also has a border with Spain to the north of Barcelona.
 The tax-free principality of Andorra sits quietly within the Pyrenees mountains, en route to France.
 The Atlantic ocean is to the north-west and offers cooler sailing holidays than enjoyed in the Mediterranean.